OpenEvalProject/evals/manuscripts/elife-48003/v2/manuscript.md

 ## Abstract

-10.7554/eLife.48003.001 Epithelial homeostasis and regeneration require a pool of quiescent cells.
+Epithelial homeostasis and regeneration require a pool of quiescent cells.
 How the quiescent cells are established and maintained is poorly understood.
-Here, we report that Trpv6, a cation channel responsible for epithelial Ca 2+ absorption, functions as a key regulator of cellular quiescence.
+Here, we report that Trpv6, a cation channel responsible for epithelial Ca2+ absorption, functions as a key regulator of cellular quiescence.
 Genetic deletion and pharmacological blockade of Trpv6 promoted zebrafish epithelial cells to exit from quiescence and re-enter the cell cycle.
 Reintroducing Trpv6, but not its channel dead mutant, restored the quiescent state.
-Ca 2+ imaging showed that Trpv6 is constitutively open in vivo.
-Mechanistically, Trpv6-mediated Ca 2+ influx maintained the quiescent state by suppressing insulin-like growth factor (IGF)-mediated Akt-Tor and Erk signaling.
-In zebrafish epithelia and human colon carcinoma cells, Trpv6/TRPV6 elevated intracellular Ca 2+ levels and activated PP2A, which down-regulated IGF signaling and promoted the quiescent state.
-Our findings suggest that Trpv6 mediates constitutive Ca 2+ influx into epithelial cells to continuously suppress growth factor signaling and maintain the quiescent state.
+Ca2+ imaging showed that Trpv6 is constitutively open in vivo.
+Mechanistically, Trpv6-mediated Ca2+ influx maintained the quiescent state by suppressing insulin-like growth factor (IGF)-mediated Akt-Tor and Erk signaling.
+In zebrafish epithelia and human colon carcinoma cells, Trpv6/TRPV6 elevated intracellular Ca2+ levels and activated PP2A, which down-regulated IGF signaling and promoted the quiescent state.
+Our findings suggest that Trpv6 mediates constitutive Ca2+ influx into epithelial cells to continuously suppress growth factor signaling and maintain the quiescent state.

 ## Introduction